kbremner/grunt-dropbox/README.md

 ### Options

-#### options.separator
+#### options.version_name
 Type: `String`
-Default value: `',  '`
+Default value: none

-A string value that is used to do something with whatever.
+A string value that is used as the name of the folder to upload the build artifacts to, inside the project directory.
+It is up to the developer to ensure that this is unique.
+If using Travis CI, it is recommended that this be set to `process.env.TRAVIS_BUILD_ID`.

-#### options.punctuation
+#### options.access_token
 Type: `String`
-Default value: `'.'`
+Default value: `process.env.dropbox_access_token`

-A string value that is used to do something else with whatever else.
+A string value that is used to authenticate with Dropbox.
+Note that as this task is meant to be unattended, it is assummed that an access token has already been obtained.
+See the wiki for more details.

 ### Usage Examples